kosamad/the-meadow-project/README.md

         This approach ensures a secure and efficient payment process and makes sure payment is only taken when a transaction is successful.
 This enhances the overall checkout experience for users while accommodating the specific needs of The Meadow Project.

-Following a successful payment, users are redirected to a "Thank You" page that provides a comprehensive summary of their order and are shown a info toast with a summery of their order details.
+Following a successful payment, users are redirected to a "Thank You" page (checkout_success) that provides a comprehensive summary of their order (shows all line items) and are shown a info toast with a summery of their order details.
 The page includes:

 ![checkout order complete](documentation/final/checkout-order-complete.PNG)